oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

 ??? warning "Do not exclude subjects presenting susceptibility distortion artifacts yet!"

-    For each session, we acquired fieldmaps that can be leveraged by fMRIPrep to perform susceptibility distortion correction.
-    As such, those artifacts might be corrected by the preprocessing.
+    We acquired field maps in every session to address susceptibility distortions within the preprocessing.
-    Note however that given each session is acquired with similar acquisition parameters, the signal dropout should be relatively consistent across session.
-If the dropouts for a single sessions are particularly large or different than tho other sessions, double check the visual report for other issues.
+    If signal dropouts in particular sessions are especially acute or widespread as compared to other sessions, double-check the visual report for other issues.

 #### Group report
 - [ ] Check again the individual visual report of runs with outlying-high FD, ensuring they do not fall into one of the [exclusion criteria](#function-mri).